surajvm1/surajv311.github.io/_posts/2025-07-06-finance-learnings.md

 **Example**: A 25-year-old contributing ₹210 monthly will receive ₹5,000 monthly pension from age 60, with spouse pension and nominee benefits.

-## Alternative Investment Avenues
+### Alternative Investment Avenues

+#### Bonds and Debentures
+A bond and debenture both are debt instruments used for fund raising.
+Bonds are issued by the government & debentures by public companies to raise money.
+Hence bonds are low risk, low reward & debentures high risk, high reward (but it may depend).
+In simple words; When a company raises money to expand or grow business, they have different methods:
+- First, sell their ownership in the form of stocks (but selling ownership continuously is an issue as promoters/key shareholders will lose value)
+- Second, Taking a bank loan
+- Lastly, Taking loan from public, which is issue of bonds/debentures.
+Combined bonds from multiple companies is a basically a debt mutual fund.

+**Government Bonds:**
+- **Issued by**: Central and state governments
+- **Risk Level**: Lowest risk as backed by government
+- **Returns**: Lower but guaranteed
+- **Taxation**: Interest taxable as per income tax slab

+**Corporate Debentures:**
+- **Issued by**: Private companies
+- **Risk Level**: Higher risk but potentially higher returns
+- **Credit Rating**: Look for AA or AAA rated instruments
+- **Priority**: Bond holders get priority over shareholders in case of liquidation

+**Investment Strategy**: Focus on high-quality bonds (AA+ or AAA rated) for safety, or consider debt mutual funds for professional management and diversification.

+#### Treasury Bills
+Government-issued short-term securities with maturities of 91, 182, or 364 days.
+They're considered the safest investment as they're backed by the government.

+**How They Work:**
+- **Purchase**: Bought at discount to face value
+- **Maturity**: Redeemed at full face value
+- **Returns**: Difference between purchase price and face value

+**Example**: A 91-day treasury bill with face value ₹120 might be available at ₹118.40.
+After 91 days, you receive ₹120, earning ₹1.60 as risk-free profit.

-### Sovereign Gold Bonds (SGBs)
+#### Sovereign Gold Bonds (SGBs)
 SGBs provide exposure to gold prices without the hassles of physical gold storage.
 They're issued by the government, ensuring complete safety.
+Though, as per latest news, they are stopped.

 **Advantages Over Physical Gold:**
 - **Additional Interest**: 2.5% annual interest over gold price appreciation